© Wiley Periodicals, Inc.

 V.Kadirkamanathan, M. Niranjan, and F. Fallside, “Sequential adaptation of radial basis function neural networks and its applications to time-series prediction,” in R. Lippman, J.Moody, and D. Touretzky (Editors), Neural Information Processing, vol. 3, Morgan Kaufman, San Mateo, CA, 1991, pp. 721–727.

 COPYRIGHT AND PERMISSIONS

-· Authors must electronically sign the copyright transfer agreement, which serves as a transfer of copyright from author to publisher.
+Authors must electronically sign the copyright transfer agreement, which serves as a transfer of copyright from author to publisher.
 No article can be published unless accompanied by a signed copyright transfer agreement.
-An agreement may be obtained from the editor or the publisher.
+Please see the information above concerning the Wiley Author Licensing Service.
 Only original papers will be accepted, and copyright in published papers will be vested in the publisher.
 It is the author's responsibility to obtain written permission to reproduce material that has appeared in another publication.
-A form for this purpose is sent with the manuscript acceptance letter.

 Additional information may be obtained by contacting the Systems Engineering Editor-in-Chief,